henriklund/ha_public/script/macro/README.md

 ### Slicing / expectedConsumption
 If data is available on how much power (normally) is expected consumed, expectedConsumption can be added when calling the macro.
 To allow some variation, an hour is divided into smaller parts (slices).
 Each part of the expectedConsumption list is attributed to a slice, and is only used once during a calculation.
 If a number is provided instead of a list, the number is assumed to be the total consumption and will be distributed evenly across the duration.<br/>
 The usageWindow must be a whole number between 1 and 60 minutes.
 This duration is applied to each of the slices listed in expectedConsumption.
 If the total usageWindow for all slices is less than the duration time, an error will be returned.
-If expectedConsumption is a number instead of a list, the macro will create its own expectedConsumption list and spread the provided kWh evenly across the duration (considering the usageWindow requested).
+If expectedConsumption is a number instead of a list, the macro will create its own expectedConsumption list and spread the provided consumption evenly across the duration (considering the usageWindow requested).
 If expectedConsumption is empty, **an usage of 1 unit (e.g. kWh) is assumed per price window**.
 If no usageWindow is provided, a window of 60 minutes is assumed; the usageWindow is not coupled to the priceWindow allowing maximum freedom to define each of these.
 | usageWincow | expectedConsumption | Description |
 |-------------|-----------|-------------|
 | included (1-60) | number | _duration_ is interrnally split into small slices with the same length as _usage_window_ and _expectedConsumption_ is split equally amongst these slices|